enormandeau/stacks_workflow/README.md

 SNPs that we refer to as unlinked in all the loci.

 The procedure is as follows:
-  - Keep the first SNP remove all the others are linked (specifics below)
+  - Keep the first SNP and remove all the other ones appear linked to it
   - If you have SNPs remaining, repeat

 Two SNPs are linked when sample genotypes are highly correlated for these two